kepplemr/deathnut/README.md

 Endpoint decorators are provided for each REST tool so that services need not add heaps of authorization logic themselves.
-Instead, introducing a one-line decorator around endpoints can handle all common use cases while basic authz requirements can be understood at a glance.
+Instead, introducing a one-line decorator around endpoints can handle all common use cases and make AuthZ requirements clear at a glance.
 Additionally, a "lower level" deathnut client is available for unique cases or easy investigation of authorization status.

 # contents
 1. [deathnut overview](#deathnut-overview)